sktime/sktime-dl/README.rst

-NOTE: sktime-dl is currenlty being updated to work correctly with sktime 0.6, and wwill be fully relaunched over the summer.
+NOTE: sktime-dl is currently being updated to work correctly with sktime 0.6, and wwill be fully relaunched over the summer.
 The plan is

-1. Update it to be compliant with sktime 0.6 (currently works with sktime 0.4)
-2. Update classifiers (documentation etc)
+2. Refactor and update classifiers (documentation etc)
 3. Import pytorch, add a pytorch classifier
 4. Add a forecasting module
 5. Review literature on the latest dl classifiers, assimilate and evaluate any worth including
 6. Update devops so it exactly mirror sktime

+done

+1. Update it to be compliant with sktime 0.6 (currently works with sktime 0.4)

 |travis|_ |pypi|_ |gitter|_ |Binder|_